Kitchen Divas

 • Add canola oil to the wok.
 Add in the carrots, edamame, bell pepper, broccoli, and onion.
 Sauté for 4 minutes.

-• With rice or noodles and garnish with sesame seeds.
+• Serve with rice or noodles and garnish with sesame seeds.
 Enjoy every bite!

 Notes